Abdellah35/docs/get-started/08_using_compose.md

 >The Docker Dashboard does _not_ remove volumes when you delete the app stack.
 {: .warning}

-Once torn down, you can switch to another project, run `docker compose up` and be ready to contribute to that project!
+Once turned down, you can switch to another project, run `docker compose up` and be ready to contribute to that project!
 It really doesn't get much simpler than that!

 ## Next steps